syncfusion-content/typescript-docs/TypeScript/PivotChart/Chart-Types.md

 {% endhighlight %}

-The following screenshot displays a **Stacking Area Chart**.
+The following screenshot displays **stacking area chart**:

 ![](Chart-Types_images/Chart-Types_img13.png)

-## Doughnut Chart
+## Doughnut chart

-A **Doughnut chart** is also used to summarize a set of categorical data which possesses a doughnut like structure divided into a series of segments.
+The **doughnut chart** is a doughnut like structure used to summarize a set of categorical data that is divided into several segments.
 Each segment represents a particular category.

 {% highlight html %}